hapax/hapax.github.io/assets/problem-time.md

 presumably some effective field built using a coarse-graining prescription from the fields $\Phi$ on $\mathcal{M}$.

-Now, all this sounds very vague, but it is precisely what [Hartle and Hawking (1983)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.28.2960) were attempting to do with their no-boundary proposal.
+Now, all this sounds very vague, but is similar in spirit to what [Hartle and Hawking (1983)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.28.2960) attempted with their "no-boundary" proposal.
 They had various fundamental fields $\Phi$ on a Euclidean manifold
 $\mathcal{M}$, and their boundary condition was that there was no boundary!
+But I'm not sure that timelike defects emerge in the way I want.
+I might write about this in more detail some time, partly to motivate myself to understand the paper better.

+#### Conclusion